Teams

 We’re a countywide community specialist team which provides assessment for Gloucestershire residents who have suspected heart failure, providing heart scans called echocardiograms.

-The Gloucestershire Heart Failure Service was established more than 20 years ago and we’re nationally recognised for our work to support and improve patient outcomes.
+Established in 2003, the Gloucestershire Heart Failure Service is nationally recognised for its work to support and improve patient outcomes.

-The team is made up of consultant cardiologists, general practitioners with a special interest (GPwSI) in heart failure, a team of specialist heart failure nurses, an educator, phlebotomists as well as administrative support.
+The team comprises consultant cardiologists, general practitioners with a special interest (GPwSI) in heart failure, a team of specialist heart failure nurses, an educator, phlebotomists as well as administrative support.

-Our team provides assessments for Gloucestershire residents who have suspected heart failure.
+We provide assessments for Gloucestershire residents who have suspected heart failure.
 The investigation for this is called an Echocardiogram.
-If, following an Echocardiogram, a diagnosis of heart failure is confirmed, patients will be reviewed by our GPwSI in heart failure and a heart failure specialist nurse, who, with the patient, will agree a treatment and management plan.
+If, following an Echocardiogram, a diagnosis of heart failure is confirmed, patients will be reviewed by a GP with Special Interest (GPwSI) in heart failure and a heart failure specialist nurse, who, with the patient, will agree a treatment and management plan.

 We promote education through information sessions, empowering patients to manage this long-term condition.
 We also manage patients who have had a recent admission, receiving referrals from the hospital and provide ongoing care to support you at home.